[Home] [GRP] [RES] [PUB] [ETC] [LEC] [S/W]

 to locate files larger than approximately 100 MB in the working directory and all subdirectories.
 A size specification of +1G will locate files 1 GB or larger.
 Start with that, or +10G, and see if you really need to keep those files, then continue with a smaller file size specification.

 Do not delete input and output files.
-Output files should be compressed (gzip file) if they are very large, or delete parts of extremely large outputs that you won’t ever be using.
+Output files should be compressed (gzip file) if they are very large, or (preferred) delete parts of extremely large outputs that you won’t ever be using and keep the remainder uncompressed.

 We have a large and growing number of useful scripts for everyday tasks.
-There is a project ’scripts’ in our Git repository on the cluster, and various group members have put useful software in directories under /projects/academic/jochena/shared/
+There is a project ’scripts’ in our Git repository on the cluster (see /projects/academic/jochena/git/), and various group members have put useful software in directories under /projects/academic/jochena/shared/